The top 35 ice cream and gelato in Toronto by neighbourhood

 Lickadee Split is a mom-and-pop operation that brings in its ice cream from Maypole.
 Find a rainbow of flavours including confetti-speckled birthday cake and s'mores.

 Tom's Dairy Freeze is a retro roadside attraction where soft serve cones and malt milkshakes are the major draw.
+You know ice cream season has begun when this shop reopens.

 Delight Chocolate creates all natural ice creams in small batches.
 Look forward to seasonal flavours like Ontario rhubarb, plus the signature Junction Junk Yard studded with crushed up chocolates and confections from around the shop.